dsccommunity/ExchangeDsc/README.md

 #### Common Issues

-xExchAutoMountPoint will not assign an Exchange database mount point if the target folder for the database already exists.
+ExchAutoMountPoint will not assign an Exchange database mount point if the target folder for the database already exists.
 If initial setup fails, make sure that the database folders do not already exist.
 Note that this only affects database folders.
 If a volume folder already exists, the resource will just find the next unused number and assign it to a new volume folder.

-### xExchClientAccessServer
+### ExchClientAccessServer

-**xExchClientAccessServer** is used to configure properties on a Client Access Server.
+**ExchClientAccessServer** is used to configure properties on a Client Access Server.

 Where no description is listed, properties correspond directly to